There has never been a better time to pursue a graduate degree in nursing.

 A growing demand for nurses at all levels means nurses command top pay and benefits and choose from a selection of positions.
 That’s not likely to change anytime soon.
 The Bureau of Labor Statistics estimates 31% more graduate-trained nurses will be needed in 2022 than were needed in 2012.

 There is a caveat though, especially for those that want to seek top jobs as graduate-prepared nurses: It’s vital to hold a degree from a top, CCNE-accredited institution.
 The online Master of Science in nursing program at Saint Xavier University School of Nursing is among the elite programs designated as Centers of Excellence (COE) by the National League for Nursing (NLN).
 The accredited schools with COE designations are in a rarified class of schools that serve as exemplars of excellence, integrity, diversity and caring.
 Those that receive this designation are expected to share their experience, knowledge, and wisdom for the benefit of everyone in nursing education.
 They are expected to provide guidance and remain available as sounding boards to other nursing programs that aim to achieve COE status.

-To understand why that’s meaningful, it’s important to understand the basics: The NLN Accreditation Commission is one of only two accrediting bodies that review schools’ policies, curricula, financial standing and boards of trustees and instructors, according to Nursing Link.
+To understand why that’s meaningful, it’s important to understand the basics: The NLN Accreditation Commission is one of only two accrediting bodies that review schools’ policies, curricula, financial standing and boards of trustees and instructors.
 The other is the Commission on Collegiate Nursing Education, or CCNE.
 Graduating from a school accredited by NLN or the CCNE is imperative for graduates who seek to move ahead with their education and careers.

 Finally, each year, students enrolled in COE schools have an opportunity to express their thoughts on the meaning of excellence in nursing education, what fosters excellence and what it means to them to be part of a COE-designated nursing program.